madhur-tandon/lapinmq/README.md

 - Long living consumers and publishers, with their heartbeats in background
 - Multi-threaded consumers that can process messages in parallel with prefetch and manual acknowledgements
 - Option of Asynchronous and Synchronous Publisher Confirmations (for different network latency scenarios) -- details [here](https://www.cloudamqp.com/blog/publishing-throughput-asynchronous-vs-synchronous.html)
-- Ability to coordinate b/w asynchronous publisher confirmations and consumer acknowledgements via callbacks, useful when using 2 or more queues as a pipeline.
+- Ability to coordinate b/w asynchronous publisher confirmations and consumer acknowledgements via callbacks, useful when a consumer is also a publisher.
 - Detection of Unroutable messages i.e. the case where the queue doesn't exist for the exchange and routing key supplied

 The utilities are built on top of `pika` -- the official recommended library by the RabbitMQ team.